learn-co-students/programming-univbasics-nds-nds-to-insight-with-flexibility-lab-sgharms-test-webdev-fund/README.md

 We've also seen the power of wrapping "First-Order" methods inside other methods.

-This practice of constructing programs is **superior** since it helps readability and maintainability compared to "writing one big old set of nested loops."
+This practice of constructing programs is **superior** to writing one "big old mess of code," like we saw in Step 2, since it improves readability and maintainability.

 Sometimes though it's not so clear how to get from a _given_ NDS to the NDS that we might need.
 It's easy to to feel "stuck."
 It happens to programmers all